Skip to content

 Diabetic neuropathy can cause the following symptoms:

-• Numbness (loss of feeling) or painful tingling and burning in parts of the body, especially your fingers, toes, hands or feet
+- Numbness (loss of feeling) or painful tingling and burning in parts of the body, especially your feet, legs, and toes

 CAUSES & RISK FACTORS